Big Data Analytics Use Cases

 Some interesting Big Data use cases I have come across include:

-- Healthcare Providers — The challenge for hospitals, especially as cost pressures tighten, is to treat more patients more efficiently, while improving the quality of care.
-In care coordination and management, machine and instrument data is being increasingly leveraged to track and optimize treatment, patient flow, and equipment use in hospitals.
+- Healthcare Providers —The challenge for hospitals, especially as cost pressures tighten, is to treat patients more efficiently, while improving quality and risk KPIs.
+In care coordination and home-care services, machine and instrument data is being increasingly leveraged to track and optimize treatment, patient flow, and equipment use in hospitals.
 It is estimated that a 1 percent efficiency gain could yield more than $63 billion in global health care savings.
 See this posting for more details.

 - Travel — Optimize buying experience through web/mobile log and social media data analysis (1) Travel site gains insight into customer preferences and desires; (2) Up-selling products by correlating current sales with subsequent browsing behavior Increase browse-to-buy conversions via customized offers and packages; (3) Deliver personalized travel recommendations based on social media data